 Often, you can tell just by looking.
 A scholarly journal is visibly different from magazines, but occasionally it can be hard to tell.
-If you want to be certain that a journal is peer-reviewed, limit your searches to Scholarly/Peer-Reviewed results.
-Search our Journals A - Z. Type the journal's title into the text box and search, and your results will provide a variety of information about the journal, including whether the journal contains articles that are peer reviewed or refereed.
+If you want to be certain that a journal is peer reviewed, limit your searches to Peer Reviewed results.
+You can also search with Journal Search in OneSearch.
+Type the journal's title into the text box and search, and your results will provide a variety of information about the journal, including whether the journal contains articles that are peer reviewed.

 You might find that resources provided by your library can be really helpful, and you can access many of these resources online through your library's website.